kattu99/ReadingList/README.md

 # An Updated List of Reads

+### 2026
+1. Why Nations Fail
+2. The Origins of the Second World War
+3. The God of Small Things
+4. The Annihilation of Caste
+5. Eichmann in Jerusalem
+6. Deaths End

 ###
 1. Russia Resurrected: Its Power and Purpose in a New Global Order, *Kathryn Stoner-Weiss*
 2. Slouching towards Bethlehem, *Joan Didion*